earthlab/earthlab.github.io/_posts/courses/earth-analytics/week05/in-class/2017-02-15-spatial01-understand-uncertainty.md

   reproducible-science-and-programming:
 ---

-{% include toc title="In This Lesson" icon="file-text" %}
+{% include toc title="In this lesson" icon="file-text" %}

 <div class='notice--success' markdown="1">

-## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
+## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning objectives

 After completing this tutorial, you will be able to:

-* Be able to list atleast 3 sources of uncertainty / error associated with remote sensing data.
+* Be able to list atleast 3 sources of uncertainty / error associated with remote sensing data
-* Be able to interpret a scatter plot that compares remote sensing values with field measured values to determine how "well" the two metrics compare.
+* Be able to interpret a scatter plot that compares remote sensing values with field measured values to determine how "well" the two metrics compare
-* Be able to describe 1-3 ways to better understand sources of error associated with a comparison between remote sensing values with field measured values.
+* Be able to describe 1-3 ways to better understand sources of error associated with a comparison between remote sensing values with field measured values

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need

 You will need a computer with internet access to complete this lesson and the data for week 5 of the course.

 </div>